A1 · BeginnerEnglish

 4. Negative sentences (irregular verbs)

-For most regular and irregular verbs, we use did not (didn’t) + base verb.
+For all verbs except be, we use did not (didn’t) + base verb.

 ❗ Even with irregular verbs, the verb goes back to the base form.